hm-lang/core/proposals/README.md

     5
 ]

-StoreVariable: [
+LotVariable: [
     SomeValue: 100      # equivalent to "SomeValue": 100
     OtherValue: "hi"    # equivalent to "OtherValue": "hi" ]

-# This is different than the `StoreVariable` because it essentially
+# This is different than the `LotVariable` because it
 # is an instance of a `{SomeValue: int, OtherValue: str}` type,
 # which cannot have new fields added, even if it was mutable.
 ObjectVariable: {